top of page

 1966 saw the draft in full swing with me toasting buns at the "Twin Arches."
 Marty, a high school friend has a couple dozen meats on the griddle.
 With over a million sold, their mutually bleak futures has a dark cloud hanging over the two cooks.
 I wonder outloud, "Ya think we'll flip a million fuckin' burgers before the draft takes us?"
 "Fuck the draft!"
 Marty snaps.
 "Let's take that dude's offer and sign up for 4 years.
 We'll get that guaranteed station in Europe."

-The noon rush is on, heat from the kitchen oppressive.
+The noon rush is on, heat from the kitchen, oppressive.
 The manager and his family are in line, getting waited on at the counter.
 Marty's flipping burgers while doubled over, trying to hide the fact, he's busting a gut.
 I have no clue what's so funny, until I see the softball size meat in his hand.

 "Oh Shit!
 What's he doin'?"
 Marty straightens up, goes deadpan while he presents the disgusting jumbo ball of cow meat in deference to the manager, as though a gift to his king.
 With great pride he then displays the meat to the lunchtime throng crowding into the restaurant.

 He has captured the attention of the entire establisment, all eyes are locked on the meatball.
-Marty, always the clown, has the girl at the french fries crossing her legs, desperatly trying not to pee.
+Marty, always the clown, has the girl at the french fries crossing her legs, desperetly trying not to pee.
 The manager's face is fat, beet red and appears about to explode.

 Marty, with an aire of authority, raises his elbow high, a tuft of hair peeks out from the sweat stained armpit of his short sleeve, white shirt.
 He carefully places the ball of meat into his armpit, clamps down firmly, then gives an extra press for good measure, and effect.